Sandy Springs Divorce Lawyer

 We understand the legal complexities of divorce and will ensure that everything is done correctly and in a timely manner.
 This time in your life can be filled with frustration and uncertainty.
 We seek to truly get to know our clients in order to meet your family’s current and future personal and financial needs.

-We are a firm of 14 lawyers that have diverse experience in every area of family law.
-Attorneys Marvin Solomiany and Randall Kessler have been recognized among the 2020 Top 100 Lawyers in Georgia by Super Lawyers, and several of our other attorneys have received Super Lawyers recognition in 2020.
+We are a firm of 17 lawyers that have diverse experience in every area of family law.
+Attorneys Marvin Solomiany and Randall Kessler have been recognized among the Top 100 Lawyers in Georgia by Super Lawyers, and several of our other attorneys have received Super Lawyers recognition.

 Grounds for Divorce